Trane Heating Call Not Reaching Indoor Unit

 • Step 1 – Confirm heat call: Set the thermostat to HEAT and raise the setpoint.
 Verify that the thermostat shows a heating demand.

-• Step 2 – Measure W voltage at thermostat: With a multimeter and call active, measure between W1 and C. You should see ~24 VAC.
+• Step 2 – Measure W voltage at thermostat: With a multimeter and an active call, measure between W1 and C. You should see ~24 VAC.

 • Step 3 – Check W at indoor control board: At the furnace/air handler, measure between W and C. If no voltage, inspect the thermostat cable and connections.